bhabanikantpra2003/mastering_git/readme.md

 to do this we need a pull request , it lets you share your changes with your team and get it reviewed , once approved , your code becomes part of the main branch , keeping the code stable and organized

-you can do it manually as well as code , we will do it manually
+you can do it manually as well as code , we will do it manually now to go to our main branch , do git pull , to get latest code from the remote to your local code

+git pull/push means git pull/push origin main